apache/systemds/scripts/resource/README.md

 * Default for enumeration strategy is: grid
 * Default for optimization function is: costs

+We provide a table comprising the relevant EC2 instances characteristics supported currently by the resource optimizer and table with pricing parameters for all regions supported by EMR.
+The python script from `update_prcies.py` provides and automation for updating the prices of the EC2 instances in the fist mention table be setting a target AWS region.

-As mentioned in [Usage](#usage), the filepaths for the input datasets should be the URI addresses for the distributed S3 file.
+As mentioned in [Usage](#usage), the filepath s for the input datasets should be the URI addresses for the distributed S3 file.
 This allows Resource Optimizer to account for the costs of fetching these external files.
 To allow greater flexibility at using the extension, the user is provided with the possibility of omitting this requirement in certain scenarios: the user provides the program arguments as S3 URI paths but with an imaginary name (and leading S3 URI schema - `s3://`) and then fills the `LOCAL_INPUTS` property.
 This property holds key-value pairs where the key is the imaginary S3 file paths and the value is the local path for these files.
 The local path could also point to a non existing file as long as a corresponding metadata (`.mtd`) file is locally available on this path.

 ### Further Options